SystemsApproach/sdn/switch.rst

 last two decades.

-Finally, although not shown in :numref:`Figure %s <fig-switch>`, each white-box switch includes a BIOS, which much like its microprocessor counterpart, is firmware that provisions and boots a bare-metal switch.
+Finally, although not shown in :numref:`Figure %s <fig-switch>`, each switch includes a BIOS, which much like its microprocessor counterpart, is firmware that provisions and boots a bare-metal switch.
 A standard BIOS called the *Open Network Install Environment (ONIE)* has emerged under the OCP’s stewardship, and so we assume ONIE